Prostate cancer symptoms

 Early prostate cancer rarely causes symptoms.
 Even when prostate cancer is advanced at the time of diagnosis, there may be no symptoms.
-Where symptoms do occur, they are often due to non-cancerous conditions, such as benign prostate hyperplasia (BPH).
+When symptoms do occur, they are often due to non-cancerous conditions, such as benign prostate hyperplasia.

 Symptoms of advanced prostate cancer may include: